HandsOnDataViz/book/fusion/searchable-point-map/README.md

 1. Select the "soft-wrap" drop-down menu option for a better view of long lines of code.
 1. Scroll down to around line 120 of index.html to edit these essential map options ([see the full list of options](#options))
    1. **fusionTableId** - The ID of your Google Fusion Table point map that you created above, located in *File => About this table*.
 Select your long TableId and use keyboard commands to copy and paste into the code.)
-   1. **googleApiKey** - Your personal Google Application Programming Interface (API) key for Fusion Tables.
-See below how to create your own free key from your [Google API Console](https://code.google.com/apis/console/), then copy and paste in place of Derek's key.
+   1. **googleApiKey** - Get your own [Google Developers Application Programming Interface (API) key](https://developers.google.com/maps/documentation/javascript/get-api-key#get-an-api-key), then copy and paste it in place of the default key in the template
    1. **locationColumn** - The name of your location column in your Fusion Table, such as "geometry" or "address" or other.
    1. **map_center** - The lat/long where you want to center your map. ([Find yours here](http://www.itouchmap.com/latlong.html)).
    1. **locationScope** - The area where you want to limit searches (set to 'chicago' by default).